UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-restore-powershell.md

 ## Overview

+Recovery Services vaults store all backups and recovery points you create over time, and contain the backup policy applied to backed up machines.

 This article explains how to set up the Microsoft Azure Recovery Services (MARS) agent to backup and restore files and folders from Azure Stack Hub VMs to Recovery Services vaults.

-Recovery Services vaults store all backups and recovery points you create over time, and contains the backup policy applied to backed up machines.

-## Official documentation
+## Microsoft documentation

 [MARS agent support matrix](https://docs.microsoft.com/en-us/azure/backup/backup-support-matrix-mars-agent)